MANAS: Multi-Agent Neural Architecture Search: Related work

 \section{Related work}

-\our derives its search space from DARTS \citep{Liu2019_DARTS} and is therefore most related to other gradient-based NAS methods that use the same search space.
-SNAS \citep{Xie19_SNAS} appears similar at a high level, but has important differences: 1) it uses GD to learn the architecture parameters.
+\our derives its search space from DARTS \cite{Liu2019_DARTS} and is therefore most related to other gradient-based NAS methods that use the same search space.
+SNAS \cite{Xie19_SNAS} appears similar at a high level, but has important differences: 1) it uses GD to learn the architecture parameters.
 This requires a differentiable objective (MANAS does not) and leads to 2) having to forward all operations (see their Eqs.5,6), thus negating any memory advantages (which MANAS has), and effectively requiring repeated cells and preventing search on ImageNet.
+Sequent gradient-base proposals improve upon baselines by introducing regularization mechanisms to improve the final performance of the generated architectures \cite{Zela2020Understanding,DBLP:conf/icml/ChenH20,DBLP:conf/iclr/ChuW0LWY21}, whilst still suffering from the aforementioned problems.

-ENAS \citep{Pham2018_ENAS} is also very different: its use of RL implies dependence on past states (the previous operations in the cell).
+ENAS \cite{Pham2018_ENAS} is also very different: its use of RL implies dependence on past states (the previous operations in the cell).
 It explores not only the stochastic reward function but also the relationship between states, which is where most of the complexity lies.
 Furthermore, RL has to balance exploration and exploitation by relying on sub-optimal heuristics, while MANAS, due to its theoretically optimal approach from online learning, is more sample efficient.
 Finally, ENAS uses a single LSTM (which adds complexity and problems such as exploding/vanishing gradients) to control the entire process, and is thus following a monolithic approach.
 Indeed, at a high level, our multi-agent framework can be seen as a way of decomposing the monolithic controller into a set of simpler, independent sub-policies.
 This provides a more scalable and memory efficient approach that leads to higher accuracy, as confirmed by our experiments.